Jmfwolf/rehelp/README.md

 - gnu parallel https://www.gnu.org/software/parallel/

 ## Quick Start
-1. `rehelp set service SERVICENAME`
+1. `rehelp set service $SERVICENAME`
-2. `rehelp set paths   PATHS`
+2. `rehelp set paths   $PATHS`
-3. `rehelp set replace REPLACEVALUE`
+3. `rehelp set replace $REPLACEVALUE`

 ## definitions.yml
 This file maps the service name to the specific config files that are a part of each service.
 Paths configuration is taken by default from this file.
 It is expected that this file is formatted with each service as an array of paths.
 [Yaml Arrays](https://www.w3schools.io/file/yaml-arrays/)

 This file should also include environment information.
-It is specifically generic to accomodate different environment management styles.
+It is specifically generic to accomodate different environment management techniques.